 5. How did you do that?

 Our children often come to us during the day with their child-sized accomplishments.
-It might be Legos, a drawing, or a crafty creation.
+It might be Tinker Toys, a drawing, or a crafty creation.
 Rather than just glancing at it and saying, “That’s nice,” I try to take the time to ask her how she did it.
-I strive to show her that I value what she did by asking for more information about the process, the idea or the function.
+I strive to show her that I value what she did by asking for more information about the process, the idea, or the function.

 6. What a great idea!